DaveMBush/SmartNgRX/README.md

 ## Documentation

-All the documentation can be found at [Dynamic NgRX Documentation](https://davembush.github.io/SmartNgRX/)
+All the documentation can be found at [SmartNgRX Documentation](https://davembush.github.io/SmartNgRX/)

 ## How to run the main projects